Angienoelhaverly/Kickstarter-Analysis/README.md

 * Characterize data to identify outliers in datasets.
 * Perform an Excel analysis with visualizations.
 * Interpret common Excel visualizations

-The purpose of this analysis is to examine trends within the kickstarter campaign industry, specifically for theaters and plays.
-An up and coming playwright wants to start a crowd funding campaign to help fund her play.
-She's estimating a budget of over $10,000 but wants to first see if that is an accurate estimate before jumping in to her first crowdfunding campaing.
-We can use excel to organize, sort, and analyze data to help her get a better sense of the accuracy of her project's estimate.
-We will analyze to see if there are specific factors that make a campaign successful.
-Using excel to analyze this data will help our client gather a better understanding of campaigns from start to finish to better plan her own campaign.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date